psykeron/cashmere/README.md

 All subscribers are expected to be Async functions.

-# What we don't have today
-- Memory and Concurrency management options.

 # What we do have
 - Clear decoupling between clients and consumers.
 - An interface that can support other back-ends in the future (e.g. RMQ, Redis.)
 - A simple dependency injection system for subscribing handlers.

+# What we don't have today
+- Memory and Concurrency management options.

 # What's planned next:
-1. Add a CashmereCollection class to combine and run multiple Cashmere apps at once.
-2. Add a graceful shutdown solution for ctrl+c and sig-term moments.
+1. Add a graceful shutdown solution for ctrl+c and sig-term moments.
+2. Support metrics via open-telemetry.

 --